mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Riot shield**

 The clear plasteel cousin of the ballistic shield, this one adds an electricity attack option.
-Use the Close Combat skill for the attack and attack characteristics of a Stun Baton.
+Use the Close Combat skill for the attack and attack STATIS of a Stun Baton.
 The taser shield holds 10 charges; when attached to a power point, it regains one charge per 10 seconds.

 ### ELECTRONICS